Best Volunteer Opportunities for Teens in Every Season

 Boys and Girls Club

 The Boys and Girls Clubs of America helps kids, especially those in vulnerable populations, to reach their fullest potential.
 There are clubs nationwide that strive to create a positive and hopeful environment during out-of-school time.
 Volunteers work with children ages six and up on homework, craft projects, and games.
 They also inspire leadership, promote tech literacy, and help build job skills.

 Find a club and sign up to volunteer with the Boys and Girls Club in your area.

 Many library systems enlist volunteers to re-shelve books, help patrons find what they’re looking for, and assist with events and other programs.
-Libraries often host a wide range of activities you can help staff, including supporting young readers, tutoring opportunities, and classes on all kinds of topics (from long division to knitting).
+Libraries often host a wide range of activities through which you can help staff, support young readers, tutor students, and pitch in during classes on all kinds of topics (from long division to knitting).
 Volunteering with the library can be a great way to help others in your community, and it can help you get to know more about the services and materials.